v-cakoll/docs.it-it/docs/visual-basic/language-reference/xml-axis/xml-attribute-axis-property.md

  `Phone type: work`

 ## <a name="example"></a>Esempio
  Nell'esempio seguente viene dichiarato `ns` come un prefisso dello spazio dei nomi XML.
-USA quindi il prefisso dello spazio dei nomi per creare un valore letterale XML e accedere al primo nodo figlio con il nome completo "`ns:name`".
+It then uses the prefix of the namespace to create an XML literal and access the first child node with the qualified name "`ns:name`".

  [!code-vb[VbXMLSamples#14](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples6.vb#14)]